rekuberate-io/sleepcycles/README.md

 or

-3. Deploy the controller to the cluster with the image using Helm chart:
+3. Deploy the controller to the cluster with the image using a **Helm chart**:

 ```sh
 helm install rekuberate-io-sleepcycles config/helm/